streamlink/streamlink/docs/cli.rst

 .. note::
     When using a SOCKS proxy the ``socks4`` and ``socks5`` schemes mean that DNS lookups are done locally, rather than on the proxy server.
-To have the proxy server perform the DNS lookups the ``socks4a`` and ``socks5h`` schemes should be used instead.
+To have the proxy server perform the DNS lookups, the ``socks4a`` and ``socks5h`` schemes should be used instead.

 For example: